carolineireri/IP_WK2/README.md

 ## Description

-This is a portfolio website that gives information about my education background,skills,interests and some of the projects that I have worked on.
+This is a webpage that generates ghanian names called Akan names.
+The user is expected to fill in his or her birthday details after which a name is generated based on the day of the week which they were born.
 ## Deploying

 To view this project, please use this live link.